 - Duplexes;

-- Townhouses:
+- Townhouses;

 - Trailer parks;

 - Time-share properties;

 - Malls;

-- Empty lots on which the owners may construct their own building.
+- Empty lots on which the owner may construct their own building.

 Every condominium contains both units and common property identified in the condominium plan.
-A unit is the part of the property you own as an individual.
+A unit is the part of the property you are planning to buy as an individual.
 Look at the condominium plan and check the exact unit boundaries.
 The common property is everything in the condominium plan that is not within a unit.